 Apartments can be useful for a number of reasons, though they can also be expensive, and they can be a real hassle if you don’t choose carefully.
-The following are five considerations based on the real estate trends in 2019 to help you make the best choice in terms of your rental living situation.
+The following are five considerations based on the real estate trends to help you make the best choice in terms of your rental living situation.

 1. Use Available Resources To Streamline Your Search